Showing Your ID to Providers

 This list isn’t all-inclusive.
 For a complete list of eligible recipients, visit CAC.mil.

-Cards with a blue bar are for non-US citizens.
+Cards with a blue bar are for non-U.S. citizens.

 Dependent Identification and Privilege Card